automacao-info/ai-webcomponents/README.md

 Click on the link and see the details.
 The problems of each component can be reported in its respective repository (Issues page).

+* [`<ai-block>`](https://github.com/automacao-info/ai-block) is a simple web component to create block with title white one slot for external content.
 * [`<ai-blocklink>`](https://github.com/automacao-info/ai-blocklink) is a simple and super lightweight web component to create block links.